About Our Students

 Get Involved on Campus

-Cal State LA Business & Economics strives to build partnerships with its employers to not only help market the opportunities you have, but to build a campus presence for your organization.
+The College of Business and Economics strives to build partnerships with its employers to not only help market your opportunities but also to build a campus presence for your organization.
 We invite you to explore the various ways to get to know our students and build your organization’s brand on-campus.
 Ways to get involved include:

 - Host an on-campus employer information session to share information about your company

-- Host an onsite student visit to your company
+- Host an open house for our students to learn more about your company

 - Partner with Cal State LA's Career Development Center to host a skill-building workshop (e.g., mock interviewing, presentation skills, speed networking) or serve as an industry panelist